javaee/jms-spec/pages/Home.md

 Welcome to the website for the development of the Java Message Service (JMS) specification.

-Latest news (Oct 2015)
+## Latest news (Oct 2015)

 > The JMS 2.1 Early Draft is now out!
-Download it [https://jcp.org/aboutJava/communityprocess/edr/jsr368/index.html here].<br/>
+Download it [https://jcp.org/aboutJava/communityprocess/edr/jsr368/index.html here].
-> See the [https://java.net/projects/jms-spec/pages/JMS21#Latest_news_on_JMS_2.1 JMS 2.1 latest news on JMS 2.1]<br/>
+> See the [https://java.net/projects/jms-spec/pages/JMS21#Latest_news_on_JMS_2.1 JMS 2.1 latest news on JMS 2.1]
 > Find out all about [https://java.net/projects/jms-spec/pages/JMS21 JMS 2.1]

 ## JMS 2.1

 (https://jcp.org/en/jsr/detail?id=368)[JSR 368] will be the next version of JMS.
-For more information see the [https://java.net/projects/jms-spec/pages/JMS21 main JMS 2.1 page].
+For more information see the [main JMS 2.1 page]([https://java.net/projects/jms-spec/pages/JMS21).

 ## JMS 2.0 errata